Struwe-like solutions for the Stochastic Harmonic Map Flow: Acknowledgements

 \section{Acknowledgements}

 This work was done in its majority while the Author was a Phd student at the \'Ecole polytechnique.
-Anne De Bouard and Fran\c{c}ois Alouges are gratefully acknowledged for numerous discussions and encouragements.
+Anne De Bouard and Francois Alouges are gratefully acknowledged for numerous discussions and encouragements.
 Financial support was kindly provided by the ANR projects Micro-MANIP (ANR-08-BLAN-0199) and STOSYMAP (ANR-2011-BS01-015-03).